Engelch/ConfigShell/doc/git-gee.pandoc2.md

   new file:   secrets.txt.gee
 ```

 You can also see that a file with the suffix `.gee` was produced.
 This is the encrypted version of the unencrypted file.
-Furthermore, the file `fileWithSecretData.txt` was added to the `.gitignore` file.
+Furthermore, the file `secrets.txt` was added to the `.gitignore` file.
 You can commit the project now.
 The gee version of the file, the `README.md`, and the `.gitignore` file will be committed.

 ### Changing the secret file - welcome to gist

-Now, please edit the file `fileWithSecretData.txt` .
+Now, please edit the file `secrets.txt` .
 If you do a `git status` , you will not see a potential change, but you can use `git gee status` or `gist` by ConfigShell.

 ``` bash
 $ git status